 The leasehold buildings are owned by the London Borough of Richmond upon Thames.
 The Academy Trust has a 125 year lease over the buildings and no payments to the London Borough of Richmond upon Thames are required under the lease.

-During the year a further 125 year lease for one school building was finalised, valued at £1,940,000.
+During the year 2 further 125 year lease for school buildings were finalised, valued at £12,030,000.